cybardev/InsiDS/README.md

 # insiDS

-## DS Controller Skin for Ignited Emulator
+## DS Controller Skin for Ignited and Delta emulators

 Minimalistic DS skin for use with controllers like the Razer Kishi V2